mr-amirfazel/tahcoin/README.md

 # Brief Description #
 - Built a REST API using Flask
-- Also created clientside UI using jinja,bootstrap & a little bit of vue
+- Also used a predefined clientside UI using jinja,bootstrap & a little bit of vue
 - Like other cryptocurrencies you can mine, add transaction, handle wallet, ...
 - as the blockchain technology requires this coin contains, hashing via sha256, proof of work, public & private keys, signatues, ...
-- to not lose the track of transactions and mined blocks every data is saved in your disc in the `wallet.txt` and `blockchain.txt` file so be sure to delete them if they're cloned with other files,so you could have your own keys
+- to not lose the track of transactions and mined blocks every data is saved in your disc in the `wallet-[portNum].txt` and `blockchain-[portNum].txt` file so be sure to delete them if they're cloned with other files,so you could have your own keys
 - ### wish you Luck ###

 ## Sourcs and tips ##